 The Board believes that as a matter of good corporate governance, and consistent with applicable laws, rules and regulations, the Board should consist of at least a majority of independent directors, and in no event will the Board consist of less than a majority of independent directors.
 A director qualifies as independent for purposes of service on the Board and its committees if the Board has determined that the director meets the definition of “independent director” in the listing standards of the NASDAQ Listing Rules (“NASDAQ”).
 The NASDAQ independence definition includes a series of objective tests, such as that the director is not an employee of the Company, or any parent or subsidiary of the Company, and has not engaged in various types of business dealings with the Company.
 The Board is also responsible for determining affirmatively, as to each independent director, that no relationship exists which, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.

 - Board Membership Criteria.
 The Nominating and Corporate Governance Committee is responsible for reviewing the qualifications of potential director candidates and recommending to the Board those candidates to be nominated for election to the Board.
 The Nominating and Corporate Governance Committee works with the Board to determine periodically, as appropriate, the desired Board qualifications, expertise and characteristics.
-The Nominating and Corporate Governance Committee will consider candidates’ professional experience, understanding of business and financial issues, ability to exercise sound judgment, diversity, leadership, and achievements and experience in matters affecting business and industry.
-Each director candidate should possess the highest character and integrity, experience and understanding of strategy, sufficient time to devote to Board matters, and no conflict of interest that would interfere with performance as a director.
+The Company is committed to its value of Inclusion and the Board believes it is important to consider diversity of race, ethnicity, gender, age, education, cultural background, and professional experiences, including from non-traditional environments, in evaluating board candidates.
+Accordingly, when evaluating candidates for nomination as new directors, the Nominating and Corporate Governance Committee will consider the foregoing factors and seek to identify candidates that include both underrepresented races and ethnicities and different genders.
+If the Nominating and Corporate Governance Committee chooses to engage a search firm, it will ask such search firm to seek to identify potential candidates that include both underrepresented races and ethnicities and different genders, who also meet the other qualifications that the Nominating and Corporate Governance Committee has determined are needed.
+Each director candidate should possess a commitment to representing the long-term interests of the shareholders, the highest character and integrity, ability to make independent analytical inquiries, sufficient time to devote to Board matters, understanding of the Company’s business, and no conflict of interest that would interfere with performance as a director.
 The Board has not established term limits.
 While term limits offer some advantages, the Board believes that any benefit is outweighed by the disadvantage of losing experienced Directors who have developed valuable insight into the Company, its operations, strategies, plans and potential.
 As an alternative to term limits, the Nominating and Corporate Governance Committee reviews the qualifications and contributions of each director in considering whether they should be nominated for re-election to the Board and makes recommendations to the Board regarding whether they should stand for re-election by the shareholders.
 Shareholders may also nominate directors for election at the Company’s annual general meeting, and the Nominating and Corporate Governance Committee will consider these nominations.
 In addition, under Irish law, shareholders holding not less than 10% of the voting rights may call a shareholder meeting for the purpose of, amongst other things, considering director nominations.

 - Board Leadership.

 Chairperson of the Board.
-The Board generally believes that the offices of Chairperson and CEO should be held by separate persons, to aid in the oversight of management, unless it is in the best interests of the Company that the same person hold both offices.
+The Board generally believes that the offices of Chairperson and Chief Executive Officer (“CEO”) should be held by separate persons, to aid in the oversight of management, unless the Board determines it is in the best interests of the Company that the same person hold both offices.